 Meet the Maternity Team

-Please click on the accordion for more information about the different professionals and their role.
+Please click see below for more information about the different roles in our team.

 Our midwives provide most of the care for women during their pregnancy and birth and wear lilac uniforms.
 They work in all of our departments including: